Mice + Rats

 Do they

-– Identify attractants on the premises and give advise on preventative steps
+– Identify attractants on the premises and give advice on preventative steps

 – Examine the exterior and interior to identify where rodents are entering